ADmad/cakephp-i18n/README.md

 ### I18nRoute

-The `I18nRoutes` helps generating language prefixed routes of style `/{lang}/{controller}/{action}`.
+The `I18nRoute` class helps generating language prefixed routes of style `/{lang}/{controller}/{action}`.

 For e.g. you can add routes to your `routes.php` similar to the ones shown below: